mreinhardt/t9word/README.md

 	$ grunt

+	$ grunt coffee

-# Browse to [http://localhost:8000/test/](http://localhost:8000/test/) and see all test pass
+Browse to [http://localhost:8000/test/](http://localhost:8000/test/) and see all test pass